- Economic Development

 - Selling a specialty snack (e.g., ice cream, frozen yogurt, candy, cookies) or nonalcoholic beverages, except mobile vehicles, for consumption on or near the premises--are classified in U.S. Industry 722515, Snack and Nonalcoholic Beverage Bars;

 - Retailing confectionery goods and nuts not packaged for immediate consumption--are classified in U.S. Industry 445292, Confectionery and Nut Stores;

 - Retailing baked goods (e.g., pretzels, doughnuts, cookies, and bagels) not baked on the premises and not for immediate consumption--are classified in U.S. Industry 445291, Baked Goods Stores; and

-- Existing food establishments are eligible if the grant is to be used to increase service or indoor seating capacity.
+- Existing food establishments are eligible if the grant is to be used to increase menu offerings, service hours and/or indoor or outdoor seating capacity.
 Increased service shall be defined as additions in keeping with the definition of “full-service restaurant” as defined above.

 - The eligible business must be a permitted use in Wadsworth and be in compliance with all laws, zoning ordinances, rules, and regulations applicable to business construction, modification, and operation within the City of Wadsworth.

 - Eligible businesses will be required to receive all required permits from the city, county, and state; and pass all inspections.